Limited launch: MAY batch, 85% claimed

 Caffeine: The Baseline

 You already know caffeine works.
 It blocks adenosine receptors, reducing the signal that tells your brain it's tired.
 The result is improved reaction time, alertness, and short-term focus.
-It's the most widely consumed psychoactive substance on the planet for a reason, and it forms the foundation of many brain supplements.
+It's one of the most widely used stimulants in the world for a reason, and it forms the foundation of many brain supplements.

 But caffeine alone has problems.
 It spikes cortisol.
 It creates jitters at higher doses.
 It disrupts sleep if taken after early afternoon.
 And your body builds tolerance fast, meaning you need more to get the same effect within just a few weeks of daily use.
-That escalation cycle is how people end up drinking four cups of coffee by 2 PM and still feeling foggy.
+That cycle is part of why some people end up relying on more and more caffeine just to feel alert.

 The dose matters too.
 Research consistently shows that 40 to 100mg of caffeine hits the sweet spot for cognitive performance without the anxiety and restlessness that come with higher doses.
 That's roughly half a cup of coffee.
 More isn't better.
 It's just more side effects.